kjackson87/react-typescript-template/README.md

 This is a template for creating new React+Typescript projects, based on [create-react-app](https://github.com/facebookincubator/create-react-app) from Facebook.
-It will be kept up to date with the changes being made there.
-The main differences are:
 - No Babel
 - No eslint
 - Typescript
 - tslint
+- no Jest

 ## Folder Structure